 Looking for a family-friendly Halloween event that even the littlest spooks in your family will enjoy?
-Mark your calendar because Greenville Zoo’s annual Boo in the Zoo is coming up, kicking off on October 19th, 2022.
-Tickets are on sale NOW!
-We’ll give you all the details and some hints on what to expect so your family will be ready to enjoy this awesome event!
+Mark your calendar because Boo in the Zoo, Greenville, SC’s annual family-friendly trick-or-treating event, is happening this October!
+Boo in the Zoo kicks off on October 15, 2025.
+We’ll give you all the details, and some hints on what to expect, so your family will be ready to enjoy this awesome event!

 Check out our complete Halloween Near Greenville, SC list of great places to trick-or-treat, Halloween events, and more!